CorrelAid/c7-etl-transform/README.md

 source venv/bin/activate
 python -m pip install -r requirements.txt
 ```

+## Documentation

+We've added some documentation on the diversity variables in the Github wiki: https://github.com/CorrelAid/c7-etl-transform/wiki/Contents

+Please also take a look at the code, we've included docstrings throughout, as well as several test cases which could be used as examples of usage.

 ## Access data
 To access the data for this challenge, you first need to get secrets/passwords.